 Instruction takes place in small groups (2-4 people per group).
-Lessons are mainly competency-based, with a focus on life-skills rather than grammar rules.
+Lessons are mainly competency-based, with a focus on life skills rather than grammar rules.

-Upon arriving at the school, the tutor finds a lesson plan and all necessary materials prepared.
+Upon arriving at the school, the volunteer finds a lesson plan and all necessary materials prepared.
 The volunteer and his/her students work through the lesson plan; the professional staff is present to assist in any way needed.

-Tutors do not need:
+Learning coaches do not need:

-- To plan lessons or create materials.
+2. To plan lessons or create materials.
 The professional staff will prepare a complete lesson plan, ready for the volunteer to teach to the student group.

-- Willingness on the part of the volunteer tutor to follow the lesson plan supplied by the professional staff.
+1. To be willing to follow the lesson plan supplied by the professional staff.

-To volunteer, contact Kate Brainerd at 801-531-6100 (ext.
-102) or firstname.lastname@example.org.
+To volunteer, contact Drew Van Dyke at 801-531-6100 (ext.
+325) or email@example.com.